Nifrec/nenwin/README.md

 This repository contains the research report, and the Python code implementing Nenwin (used for the experiments in the report, but more functionality is available than used for the report).

-For the algorithm design, backpropagation theory, research results, etc, see the report (PDF and LaTeX files available in this repository).
+For the algorithm design, backpropagation theory, research results, etc, see the [report](report.pdf).

 ## Installation:
 To resolve imports, Nenwin needs to be installed as a PIP package.
 This can be done with the following command: